 A risk register document, otherwise known as a risk register log, tracks potential risks specifically within a project.
 It also includes information about the priority of the risk and the likelihood of it happening.

 A project risk register should not only identify and analyze risks, but also provide tangible mitigation measures.
-This way, if the risk becomes a larger threat, your team is prepared with solutions and empowered to solve the issues.Read: 100+ teamwork quotes to motivate and inspire collaboration
+This way, if the risk becomes a larger threat, your team is prepared with solutions and empowered to solve the issues.Try project management with Asana

 There are many instances when a risk register comes in handy.
 Ideally, it should be used—or available for use when needed—for every project.
 It can be used for both small and large projects, though your risk log may look different depending on the scope and complexity of your initiative.

 While a small project may only include basic information about the risk such as likelihood, priority, and solutions, a more complicated project may require around 10 different document fields.

 While some companies employ risk management professionals to manage a risk log, it often falls on the project manager or team lead to oversee it.
-If your team doesn’t already use a risk management process, it may be helpful to know common risk scenarios to decide whether a risk register is right for you and your team.
+If your team doesn’t already use a risk management or incident management process, it may be helpful to know common risk scenarios to decide whether a risk register is right for you and your team.